Creep of Rails || Causes of Creep of Rails26th October 2018

 2. Percussion Theory

-This theory states that the creep is due to impact of wheels at the end of the rail ahead at joints.
+This theory states that the creep in rail is due to impact of wheels at the end of the rail ahead at joints.

 3. Drag Theory